cdon-dev/ma-docs/Import/Receipts.md

 It is important to note that the receipt in the delivery response does not mean that the products have been imported - the receipt is only an acknowledgement that the delivery has been received and accepted.
 This has several benefits:

-* A response is generated as soon as the data is received There is no need to wait for the entire import to complete.
+* A response is generated as soon as the data is received.
+There is no need to wait for the entire import to complete.
 * The import is more error resilient.
 Errors and warnings will be tracked and handled to have as small impact as possible on the rest of the import.
 * Multiple imports can be enqueued in parallel.
 The four different types of data can be imported simultaneously.
 * Detailed per-product results can be retrieved.
 Each failed product can be examined and diagnosed in detail, and amended individually without affecting any other part of the import process.